-It is the student's responsibility to register by the course registration deadline and ensure that all pre-requisite requirements are fulfilled.
-If a student registers in a course for which he/she is not eligible, the registration may be cancelled and the tuition fee—less the withdrawal processing fee—will be refunded.
+It is the learner's responsibility to register by the course registration deadline and ensure that all prerequisite requirements are fulfilled.
+If a learner registers in a course for which he/she is not eligible, the registration may be cancelled and the tuition fee—less the withdrawal processing fee—will be refunded.

-Students may withdraw from a course up until one month before the end of the session (refer to the GCAP website for the current Academic Schedule).
-Students who withdraw from a course anytime after their course registration is finalized and up until one month after the course start date, will have the record of registration deleted from their official transcript and will be refunded the course tuition less the Course Withdrawal Processing Fee.
+Learners may withdraw from a course up until one month before the end of the session (refer to the GCAP website for the current Academic Schedule).
+Learners who withdraw from a course anytime after their course registration is finalized and up until one month after the course start date, will have the record of registration deleted from their official transcript and will be refunded the course tuition less the Course Withdrawal Processing Fee.
 Course materials should not be returned, as there will be no additional refund.
-Students who withdraw from a course after the first month of the course start date and before the last month of the course will have their official record and transcript indicate that they withdrew without credit, and without prejudice or academic penalty (W).
-Students who withdraw within the final month of a course will have their official record and transcript indicate withdrawal failure (WF).
-No fees will be refunded for students withdrawing after the first month of a course.
+Learners who withdraw from a course after the first month of the course start date and before the last month of the course will have their official record and transcript indicate that they withdrew without credit, and without prejudice or academic penalty (W).
+Learners who withdraw within the final month of a course will have their official record and transcript indicate withdrawal failure (WF).
+No fees will be refunded for learners withdrawing after the first month of a course.

 Normally a learner will only be allowed to withdraw from a core course two times (non-medical) before being asked to leave the program.
 Continued enrolment and withdrawing from a course—in particular a core course—is interpreted as the inability to successfully meet the academic requirements of the program.

 Learners, instructors, and faculty are required to abide by the Code of Ethics and the Standards of Practice of the Canadian Counselling and Psychotherapy Association.

 Information effective September 1, 2020 to August 31, 2021.

 Updated June 30 2020 by laurab